Willis Carto: Early life

+Willis Allison Carto was born in Fort Wayne, Indiana on July 17, 1926, to Willis Frank Carto and Dorothy Louise Carto (née Allison), then 22 and 21 years of age respectively.
+His father was a paper salesman.
+He had one younger brother.
+In his youth, he and his family listened to the broadcasts of antisemitic preacher Charles Coughlin.
+He attended Harrison Hill Grade School, before attending South Side High School.

-Willis Carto was born in Fort Wayne, Indiana.
-He served in the United States Army in the Philippines in World War II and earned the Purple Heart when he was wounded by an enemy sniper.
-After leaving the military, he lived with his parents in Mansfield, Ohio.
+He served in the United States Army in the Philippines in World War II and earned the Purple Heart when he was shot by a Japanese sniper.
+Carto later expressed disgust over his military service, describing it as a:"fight for the glorious democracy of my country, the survival of Soviet communism, a third and fourth term for Roosevelt, a chance to kill Germans by the thousands as desired by Churchill, Eisenhower and the Zionists, part of Palestine for them as a bonus, vast riches for the bankers and war suppliers, coffin makers and flag makers."After leaving the military, he lived with his parents in Mansfield, Ohio.
 He studied law for a semester at the University of Cincinnati Law School.
 He later worked for Procter & Gamble and moved west to San Francisco, California where he worked for the Household Finance Company.

 Liberty Lobby and publications

 In 1955, Carto founded an organization called Liberty Lobby, which remained in operation under his control until 2001, when the organization was forced into bankruptcy as a result of a lawsuit.
 Liberty Lobby published The Spotlight newspaper between 1975 and 2001.

+In 1960, Carto was the last person to see Francis Parker Yockey alive; Carto visited him in prison shortly before Yockey killed himself.
+Following his death, Carto became the lead promoter of his writings; for some decades there was a persistent, but likely false, rumor that Carto had assisted in Yockey's suicide.

 Carto and several Spotlight staff members and writers subsequently founded a new newspaper called American Free Press.
 The paper includes articles from syndicated columnists who have no direct ties to Carto or his organizations.

 In 1966, Carto acquired control of The American Mercury via the Legion for the Survival of Freedom organization.
 It was published until 1980.